Home

 COORDINATOR: Michael Rice (Hedgerley Historical Society)

-For each building the project team are working to produce detailed scale drawings of elevations and floor plans, plus a historical analysis of its development.
-Some funds are also available for dendrochronological dating.
-The results will be placed both in the BAS Library and on the Buckinghamshire Historic Environment Record.
+For each building the project team aimed to produce detailed scale floor plans, photographs of elevations, and a historical analysis of its development.
+The detailed results would be placed both in the BAS Library in Aylesbury and on the Buckinghamshire Historic Environment Record.

 Many pubs work hard to preserve ‘olde world charm’.
 While this can lead to the preservation of ancient timber frames and other historical features, it can just as easily bring misleading later additions.
 The White Horse is believed to be an 18th-century building, mainly brick but with an oak-framed roof.
 The bar is wonderful with oak beams... but are these original?